BROADSoftware/HADeploy/docsite/docs/plugins_reference/ranger/ranger_relay.md

 More detail on how to encrypt a value and providing a password on execution at [encrypted variables](../core/encrypted_vars)

-## Simple CA_BUNDLE
+## CA_BUNDLE

+Internally, HADeploy use the python `requests` API to access Ranger.
+The provided `ca_bundle_relay_file` will be used as the `verify` parameter of all HTTP requests.
+More info  [here](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification).

-In its simplest case, a CA_BUNDLE can be simply the certificate of the Ranger server, in PEM format.
+In some cases, a CA_BUNDLE may be simply the certificate of the Ranger server, in PEM format.

 To grab this certificate, you may use a tiny python program like the following:
 ```python